 - arranging insurance in connection with other goods or services you supply

 This notice assumes you have a knowledge of the principles of VAT explained in VAT guide (VAT Notice 700).
 Apart from where specifically stated, the guidance in this notice is not part of the law and does not override it.
 It reflects only our interpretation of the law and current practice.
 It’s unlikely that all the information in this notice will apply to you.
 To make it easier for you to use the notice has been divided into 2 halves:

 - sections 2 to 7 cover insurance transactions and will be of particular interest to insurers and block policyholders

 - sections 8 to 13 cover insurance related services

-Items 1 to 3 of Group 2 concerns the exemption of insurance and reinsurance transactions - this is explained in sections 2 to 7.
+Items 1 of Group 2 concerns the exemption of insurance and reinsurance transactions - this is explained in sections 2 to 7.

 Item 4 of Group 2 is concerned with the exemption of insurance related services - this is explained in sections 8 to 13.

 Before the 1 January 2010 the Value Added Tax (Place of Supply of Services) Order 1992 (SI 1992/3121) determined whether a supply of insurance or insurance related services takes place in the UK.